 Recently, I found a third cousin match who only knew the last name of his great-grandmother, and not his great-grandfather.
 I instantly recognized the name of his great-great grandmother, since the son of the sister of my great-great grandfather married a woman by this name.

 I was happy to add this new third cousin match, along with his father and siblings to my tree.
 If I see another match with this surname, I don’t have to spend much time searching.
-I already know a lot this family and I won’t have to wonder if it is the same family or not.
+I already know a lot about this family and I won’t have to wonder if it is the same family or not.

 Conclusion